gmc-code/PC-microbit-micropython/docs/images/random_pixels.rst

                 .. tab-item:: Q3

                     Improve the code in answer to task 2, by adding a set to keep track of displayed pixels in the function, **fill_screen_with_counter()**.
-Number the pixels 0 to 4 in the top row, 5 to 9 in the next row. etc. CHeck to see if the length of the set is 25 to tell that the screen is full.
+Number the pixels 0 to 4 in the top row, 5 to 9 in the next row. etc. Check to see if the length of the set is 25 to tell that the screen is full.

                     .. code-block:: python